 If the construction accident occurred during the ordinary course of employment, the injury might be covered by Massachusetts workers’ compensation insurance.
 In many cases involving ladders or other work-provided equipment, the employer is considered liable.
 Workers do not need to prove negligence or fault to receive workers’ compensation benefits.

 Scaffolding manufacturers might be liable for damages if the accident occurred because of a defective product.
 General contractors and installers may be liable for damages if we fail to install the scaffolding correctly.
 Property owners could also be liable for a scaffolding accident if a dangerous condition on the property contributed to the cause of the accident.

-It could be difficult to determine who is liable for your damages unless you can identify the cause of the scaffolding accident.
-Our Boston personal injury lawyers work with engineers and other experts to investigate the cause of the accident.
+Determining who is liable for your damages could be difficult unless you can identify the cause of the scaffolding accident.
+Our Boston scaffolding accident lawyers work with engineers and other experts to investigate the cause of the accident.

 Identifying each party who could be liable for your damages is crucial.
 It increases your chance of receiving maximum compensation for damages with the help of your Boston ladder accident attorney.

 At Sweeney Merrigan Personal Injury Lawyers, our lawyers have significant experience handling scaffolding accidents and wrongful death claims.
 We understand the complexities associated with these types of personal injury claims and have devoted years to helping our clients get the compensation they deserve.
 Erin E. McHugh, named a 2022 Rising Star by Super Lawyers, has been instrumental in securing clients millions of dollars in personal injury claims.

-If you were injured in a scaffolding accident, please call the experienced personal injury lawyers at Sweeney Merrigan Personal Injury Lawyers for a free consultation.
+If you were injured in a scaffolding accident, please contact the experienced personal injury lawyers at Sweeney Merrigan Personal Injury Lawyers for a free consultation.
 You can reach us through our contact form or at 617-391-9001.
 It does not cost you anything to learn about your legal rights and discuss your options for recovering the compensation you deserve.